 - 3.1 It is agreed that: - 1.
-The Strategic Housing Needs Study Stage 3 Report (August 2015) by PBA identifies a demographic need for 207,100 additional homes across the HMA between 2011 and 2031, with a shortfall in supply of 37,572 homes (18% of total need).
+The Strategic Housing Needs Study Stage 3 Report (August 2015) by PBA identified a demographic need for 207,100 additional homes across the HMA between 2011 and 2031, with a shortfall in supply of 37,572 homes (18% of total need).

-- 2. The common baseline established through the strategic Housing Needs Study (SHNS) suggests that the adopted North Warwickshire Plan is providing an additional 620 dwellings over and above its own OAN.
-It is agreed that this makes a contribution to meeting the HMA wide shortfall.
+- 2 The GL Hearn / Woods Study which updates the PBA Study extends the work to 2036.
+The report in summary finds that there is a shortfall of some 60,855 dwellings made up of 28,150 dwellings up to 2031 and a further 32,700 dwellings shortfall between 2031 and 2036. - 2.
+The common baseline established through the strategic Housing Needs Study (SHNS) suggests that the adopted North Warwickshire Plan is providing an additional 620 dwellings over and above its own OAN.^{3 4} It is agreed that this makes a contribution to meeting the HMA wide shortfall.
 This provision provides for the 500 dwellings up to 2029 the Borough Council has already agreed to deliver for Tamworth BC.
 The remaining 120 units will also contribute towards the identified shortfall in the Tamworth Local Plan 2016.
 To avoid any double counting any further requirement from Tamworth will be considered as part of the wider GB HMA figure. - 4.
 At its Local Development Framework Sub Committee meeting on 3 August 2016, the North Warwickshire Borough Council agreed to aspire to deliver an additional 3,790 dwellings through a new Local Plan.
 It is agreed that the resultant additional growth over and above local requirements contributes towards to the wider HMA shortfall. - 5.
-It is agreed between the signatory authorities that 3,790 dwellings is the maximum uplift in housing that could be accommodated in North Warwickshire Borough Council. - 6.
+It is agreed between the signatory authorities that 3,790 dwellings is the maximum uplift in housing that could be accommodated in North Warwickshire Borough Council as supported by paragraph 9.67 of the GL Hearn / Woods Study which states: - "The analysis in Table 63 shows that there are particular constraints to introducing further residential land supply in North Warwickshire, which is already planning in its emerging Local Plan to deliver housing growth of 1.8% pa.
+Given moderate house prices in the District and the very strong rate of housing delivery proposed, our analysis indicates no effective potential for additional supply to be brought forward in North Warwickshire." - 6.
 The delivery of the 3,790 will be dependent on the provision of and timely delivery of infrastructure.
 Birmingham City Council will work with the Borough Council and other partners such as the LEPs in particular Greater Birmingham and Coventry & Warwickshire LEPS) and the Combined Authority to ensure that this can and is provided. - 7.
 In addition to housing North Warwickshire is providing for employment needs to ensure balanced growth.
-This means that employment provision above that required for their own housing needs must be considered to be providing for a wider than local need. - The review of the Green Belt as part of the Local Plan preparation process within North Warwickshire has been carried out in line with an agreed set of principles, to ensure there is consistency of evidence and approach. - The regeneration of urban areas within the HMA is important to the economic and social vitality of the wider HMA.
-Each local authority will ensure the most efficient use of land, and particularly of brownfield land, is promoted when delivering housing across their area.
-In doing so density assumptions should be appropriate, justified and deliverable.
+This means that employment provision above that